lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     :align: right
     :class: only-light

-..  container:: justify

 The goal of this tutorial is to use LAMMPS to solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.

-..  container:: justify

 Once the water reservoir is properly equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
 The evolution of the polymer length is measured as a function of time.
 The GROMOS 54A7 force field :cite:`schmid2011definition` is used for the PEG, the SPC/Fw model :cite:`wu2006flexible` is used for the water, and the long-range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.

-..  container:: justify

-    This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are
-    compared with force spectroscopy experiments :cite:`liese2017hydration`.
+This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are compared with force spectroscopy experiments :cite:`liese2017hydration`.

 .. |Liese2017| raw:: html